-When the NFT craze hit its peak last year, Logan Paul was one of the earliest celebrities to jump headlong into the scene.
+When the NFT craze hit its peak in 2021, Logan Paul was one of the earliest celebrities to jump headlong into the scene.
 The YouTuber and boxer not only invested in a range of blue-chip NFTs but went on to release his own NFT collection and a marketplace.
 Unfortunately, his NFT portfolio took a hit, as was the case with many celebrities and their NFT investments.

 To give one example, the ‘Bumblebee’ 0n1Force NFT Paul bought for a whopping $623,000 in 2021 was reportedly worth only $10 late last month.
 At the time of writing, however, the NFT was worth around $10,000, according to DappRadar estimations.
 To be sure, several other celebrities, including Steve Aoki, saw their portfolio values plummet.
 The primary reason for this fall is the crypto winter, which dragged the NFT market with it.